Frequently Asked Questions

 The teacher fee for Musical Explorers is $50 and each student is $6.
 One concert chaperone per 10 students is included free of charge.

 What methods of payment are accepted for Musical Explorers?Carnegie Hall can accept payment via:

 When is payment due for the Musical Explorers concerts?

-Payment is due by January 31.
-For schools paying with purchase order, a copy of the certified order must be submitted by this date by fax to 212-903-0803 or email to email@example.com.
+Payment for students participating in the program is due by January 31.
+Please note that fees are associated with student program participation and not student concert attendance.
+For schools paying with purchase order, a copy of the certified order must be submitted by January 31 by fax to 212-903-0758 or email to email@example.com.

 Is it possible for my class to see more of Carnegie Hall before or after my Musical Explorers concert?